brookin8/brookin8.github.io/_posts/2017-10-20-Vuetify and Vue Router.markdown

 But do you know what might be even more important?

 When NOT in doubt, google.
-Or figure out a new thing.

-The realms of what's possible in coding are ever-expanding, and you'll miss out on some really cool stuff if you box yourself in.
+The realms of what's possible in coding are ever-expanding.